alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Records/Embed.rst

 Parameters
 ----------

-As of version 1.2, two new parameters are available : *devices* and *mimes*.
+As of version 1.2, two new parameters are available: *devices* and *mimes*.
 If provided, the query is restricted to the corresponding medias.

-For example, if you want to retrieve all HTML5 videos for mobile, you have to provide the following parameters :
+For example, if you want to retrieve all HTML5 videos for mobile, you have to provide the following parameters:

 .. code-block:: bash